techjb/FTCC/README.md

 FTCC: Fast Text Classification with Compressors dictionary

-This project is a c# implementation of the [FTCC](https://github.com/cyrilou242/ftcc) project for text classification.
+This project is a C# implementation of the [FTCC](https://github.com/cyrilou242/ftcc) project for text classification.
 The main advantage of this type of classification is that it uses [ZSTD](https://github.com/facebook/zstd) compression, which allows for compression using dictionaries that have been generated beforehand, thereby achieving significant speed improvements when classifying a text.